muckamuck/lambda-tool/README.md

 ## What you will need to use this

 * An AWS account
-* A VPC setup in that account (or access to create one)
+* A VPC setup in that account (or access to create one).
+See more about AWS default VPC [here](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html).
 * At least one subnet in that account (or access to create one)
 * An IAM role to assign to the lambda.
+If you do not have a suitable IAM role you can get some idea [here](http://docs.aws.amazon.com/lambda/latest/dg/vpc-rds-create-iam-role.html).
 * A very simple security group
 * An S3 bucket where you can put build/deployment artifacts
 * A minimal Python 2.7 development environment including virtualenv or virtualenv wrapper